Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable2.md

     ![12V 5A Power Supply](resources/psu.jpg)

-You should hang on to the rest of the hardware that came with the plotter, as you'll be needing the shorter brass standoffs and the allen wrenches for deliverable 4.
+You should hang on to the rest of the hardware that came with the plotter, as you'll be needing the shorter brass standoffs and the allen wrenches for putting the new 350mA stepper motors on (you'll receive those in the coming weeks).
 We also recommend keeping the existing wiring harness intact, as it's already well organized/laid out.

+Do not attempt to use the motor hats or stepper motors with your raspberry Pi until instructed to do so.
+In fact, the stepper motors that are installed on the plotter out of the box **WILL blow the motor hat driver**.
+If this happens, your team will need to replace the motor hat.
+So, don't do it.

 ## Raspberry Pi Setup (P)